geomagpy/MARTAS/README.md

 #### 4.4.13 BME280 I2C sensors

-Using I2C senosrs requires the additional installation of adafruit python packages.
-Currently a library for BM280 temperature, humidity and pressure senosr is included.
-Other I2C senosrs could easily be added in future.
+Using I2C sensors requires the additional installation of adafruit python packages.
+Currently a library for BM280 temperature, humidity and pressure sensor is included.
+Other I2C sensors could easily be added in future.
+Raspberry Pi Zero W: detect address of I2C sensor: sudo i2cdetect -y 1

 Install the following packages first: